FrancoMastro07/Image-detector-in-python/readme.txt

-This is an image detector using convolutional networks with tensorflow and his dataset called fashion_mnist.
+This is an simple image detector using neuronal networks with tensorflow and his dataset called fashion_mnist.